 Choose 1, try it out, see what works.
 Continue to run trial and error with the various tactics to discover what works best for you.
 Everyone is different and what works for everyone is different, but by being here and by taking the time to learn and grow, you’re certainly heading in the right direction.

 With that, it’s now time to explore the list of ways to solidify your focus and productivity.

 1. How to stay focused – Track your time

 You may think you know how much time you spend on various tasks throughout the day.

 You’re probably wrong.

-Unless you actually track your time, you’ll never truly know where it goes.
-In fact, some studies suggest that only 17 percent of individuals can precisely gauge their time.
+That’s nothing against you.
+It’s just that unless you actually track your time, you’ll never truly know where it goes.
+In fact, some studies suggest that only a small percentage of individuals can precisely gauge their time.